What is the process for having an accommodated test proctored in your office?

 You must register for your test at least two days before you plan to take it for tests during the term, and one week prior to the test date for finals.
 You can login to the registration system with your 6+2 here: https://webapps.uc.edu/TestingServices/.
 From there, you will be able to select which course you will need a test appointment for and when you will take the exam.
 If you are unable to access the system, contact our office at 513-556-7173.

 When I try to register, I am told my appointment time is unavailable.
 What should I do?

 First, check to make sure that no part of your appointment time falls outside of our normal testing hours (see the left sidebar for those).
 The system will assign you a block of time for your test based on how much time the class gets for the test and any time adjustments you receive as part of your accommodation.
 This entire block of time must fit into our open hours.
 If your test falls outside of those hours, you must contact your professor to make alternate arrangements so that you can take your test within the time our office is open.

 If you are still unable to schedule an appointment for your test through the registration system, please call our offices at 513-556-7173.

 I registered for my test, and I know that my professor got the reminder emails, so why isn't my test at Testing Services when I come to take it?

 We cannot always tell why a professor has not sent a test ahead of time, but the following reasons are the most typical we see:

 1. When you registered for your test, you did not put in the correct email address for your professor.
-When that happens, you are not notified but the professor does not receive the emails.
-Be sure to check the UC director, your syllabus, or Blackboard to make sure you have the professor's correct email address.
+When that happens, you are notified but the professor does not receive the emails.
+Be sure to check the UC directory, your syllabus, or Blackboard to make sure you have the professor's correct email address.